galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 Note that point 3 is partial: we are inside a chatSession where the initial prompt instructed Gemini to behave in a certain way, and that we'll send messages with reports and the user question.

-Point 4 instead is a demonstration on how to receive a streaming response from gemini - useful when creating a websocket-based application where the Gemini response can be streamed back to the user directly through the websocket.
+Point 4 instead is a demonstration of how to receive a streaming response from Gemini - useful when creating a websocket-based application where the Gemini response can be streamed back to the user directly through the websocket.

-The image below shows how this interaction allows the users to get insights on their data :)
+The image below shows how this interaction allows the users to get insights from their data :)

 <div markdown="1" class="blog-image-container">
 ![Chatting with data example](/images/ragdb/ch2.png){:class="blog-image"}
 </div>

-## Conclusion
+## Conclusion & FitSleepInsights

-TODO
+Interacting with Gemini and other models via Vertex AI is quite simple, once understood the pattern to follow and how to extract/insert data from the Protobuf structures.
+The presented solution that allows the creation of a RAG for data stored in PostgreSQL passes through the generation of a template.
+This template has been filled by Gemini - but a better solution (although longer to develop) would be to manually fill the template and create these "stories".
+In this way, we can remove the randomness of the LLM at least from the data generation part.

+The integration of pgvector allowed us to store embeddings on PostgreSQL and make spatial queries in a seamless way.

+By the end of the article, we also leaked a screenshot of this feature implemented on [fitsleepinsights.app](https://fitsleepinsights.app/).
+By the time of the publication of this article, the application is not yet deployed - but the source code is available on Github @ [https://github.com/galeone/fitsleepinsights/](https://github.com/galeone/fitsleepinsights/).

 For any feedback or comments, please use the Disqus form below - Thanks!